-Besides the theater, the Tivoli Building held several stores and apartments upstairs.
+Besides the theatre, the Tivoli Building held several stores and apartments upstairs.

-In 1929, the theater was wired for sound, and from then on, it featured movies only.
+In 1929, the theatre was wired for sound, and from then on, it featured movies only.
 It was remodelled in 1937 to the plans of architect Lawrence Monberg of architectural firm Monberg & Wagner

 It remained Mishawaka’s largest and most popular movie house for nearly three more decades, until closing in 1958.

-The Tivoli Theatre reopened in the late-1960’s as an adult theater called the Cinema Art and remained so until closing in 1991.
+The Tivoli Theatre reopened in the late-1960’s as an adult theatre called the Cinema Art and remained so until closing in 1991.

-It was named to the National Register of Historic Places in 1998 and its exterior retains most of its original decorative elements.
+It was named to the National Register of Historic Places in 1998 and its exterior retained most of its original decorative elements.

-Sadly, after a valiant struggle since the early-1990s to save the Tivoli Theatre by several groups, the theatre was razed in February 2005, to clear the site for future redevelopment and an apartment building now stands on the site.
+Sadly, after a valiant struggle since the early-1990’s to save the Tivoli Theatre by several groups, the theatre was razed in February 2005, to clear the site for future redevelopment and an apartment building now stands on the site.

 Just login to your account and subscribe to this theater.